 We reported in 2019 that the Aerospace Medical Association’s Air Transport Medicine Committee included recommendations for epinephrine auto-injectors on airplanes to the FAA during its next reauthorization for in-flight medical kits.
 Duckworth’s office confirmed the FAA has received the recommendation, but the issue is at a standstill as we all wait for FAA to respond.

-The recent Washington to Phoenix anaphylaxis case, along with other situations we have reported, highlight concerns as to the actual contents of the in-flight medical kits.
+The recent Washington to Phoenix emergency landing case, along with other situations we have reported, highlight concerns as to the actual contents of the in-flight medical kits.
 Issues include: how frequently they are refreshed, what equipment is missing, poor organization of the kit and the potential absence of any epinephrine, even in vial form.
 Shah related that 10 years ago, he assisted the NFL in standardizing medical and operational procedures including emergency equipment.
 I hope he teams up to help Senator Duckworth on a similar endeavor with airlines.

 Duckworth’s office is looking to update the in-flight emergency kits to ensure the right equipment is there to treat emergencies in the air, including anaphylaxis.
 She calls this is a “public safety issue.”
 Thirty-two million Americans now have food allergies.
 We need these airline kits to include all the right medical equipment including epinephrine auto-injectors and to add anaphylaxis training for the flight crews.
 For public safety, this needs to happen in the very near future.